-Although many studies^{6,9-11} have evaluated and compared these schemes in assessing treatment response in gastrointestinal carcinomas after neoadjuvant therapy, there is no consensus on the optimal method to stratify tumour regression.
-In addition, the inter- and intra-observer variability is high in most schemes.
-Nevertheless, response to neoadjuvant therapy should be reported, as assessment of histological tumour regression may provide valuable prognostic information and may impact on the choice of postoperative therapy.6 Patients with complete tumour regression have significantly better overall survival compared to patients with residual adenocarcinoma.
-As there is currently no consensus, the CAP grading system, which is a modified Ryan scheme, is recommended by the Carcinoma of the Stomach Dataset Authoring Committee.
-The CAP grading system assesses the residual tumour cells rather than treatment-associated fibrosis.
+Although many studies have evaluated and compared these grading schemes in assessing treatment response in gastrointestinal carcinomas after neoadjuvant therapy, 6,9-11 there is no consensus on the optimal method to stratify tumour regression.
+In addition, the inter- and intra-observer variability is high for most grading schemes.
+Nevertheless, response to neoadjuvant therapy should be

-The presence of lymph node metastasis is one of the most important prognosticators in gastrointestinal carcinomas, but a method to determine tumour regression in lymph nodes has not been established.
+The presence of lymph node metastasis is one of the most important prognosticators in gastrointestinal carcinomas, but a consensus method to determine tumour regression in lymph nodes has not been established.
 Furthermore, so far only a few studies have demonstrated that regressive changes in lymph node metastasis were associated with patient outcome.
-Therefore, tumour regression should only be assessed in the primary tumour for the time being.
+Therefore, tumour regression should only be graded in the primary tumour at present.

 If there is no tumour visible on macroscopic examination, the entire assumed tumour bed should be processed into paraffin blocks in order to correctly stage tumours and evaluate treatment response.
 However, there is no standard protocol for grossing specimens with macroscopically visible residual carcinoma.
-Most pathologists gross these specimens similar to those without preoperative treatment.
+Most pathologists gross these specimens like those without preoperative treatment.
 Routine cytokeratin immunohistochemistry (IHC) is not recommended, but it may be helpful, if available, when the specimen is morphologically suspicious for residual viable tumour.
-According to the Union for International Cancer Control (UICC)12/AJCC5 8th Edition Staging Manuals, acellular mucin pools, necrosis, and degenerative/ reactive changes without viable tumour cells after treatment should be interpreted as negative for tumour.
+According to the UICC/AJCC 8th edition Staging Manuals, acellular mucin pools, necrosis, and degenerative/reactive changes without viable tumour cells after treatment should be interpreted as negative for tumour.